Barca-group/SC24_AD/README.md

-# Reproducing
+# Artefacts for SC24

-The strong and weak scaling inputs *NEED* to be run on frontier and/or Perlmutter respectively.
-Running on a personal computer or a local cluster will results in timeouts.

-The slurm files to submit to both machines are included and just need to be tweaked to use the proper account to charge the node hours to.
+This repository contains the input files and expected output for the artefacts in our SC 24 submission.
+All calculations were run on Frontier or Perlmutter, with details provided in the artefact description.